Predicting Motivations of Actions by Leveraging Text

 \section{Introduction}

-When we look at the scene in Fig.\ref{fig:teaser}a, we can accurately recognize many evident visual concepts, such as the man sitting on a sofa in a living room.
-But, our ability to reason extends beyond basic recognition.
-Although we have never seen this man outside of a single photograph, we can also confidently explain \emph{why} he is sitting (because he wants to watch television).
+Recognizing human actions is an important problem in computer vision.
+However, recognizing actions is only the first step of understanding what a person is doing.
+For example, you can probably tell that the people in Figure \ref{fig:teaser} are riding bicycles.
+Can you determine \emph{why} they are riding bicycles?
+Unfortunately, while computer vision systems today can recognize actions well, they do not yet understand the intentions and motivations behind people's actions.

-Humans may be able to make such remarkable inferences partially due to cognitive skills known as the theory of mind \cite{wimmer1983beliefs}.
-Psychophysics researchers hypothesize that our capacity to reliably infer another person's motivation stems from our ability to impute our own beliefs to others \cite{baker2009action,saxe2003people} and there may even be regions of the brain dedicated to this task \cite{saxe2004understanding}.
-If we ourselves were sitting on a sofa in a living room holding popcorn, then we would do this likely \emph{because} we wanted to watch television.
-The theory of mind posits that, since we would want to watch television, we assume others in similar situations would also want the same.
+Humans can often infer why another person performs an action, in part due to a cognitive skill known as the theory of mind \cite{wimmer1983beliefs}.
+This capacity to infer another person's intention may stem from the ability to impute our own beliefs onto others \cite{baker2009action,saxe2003people}.
+For example, if we needed to commute to work, we might choose to ride our bicycle, similar to the top right in Figure \ref{fig:teaser}.
+Since we would be commuting to work in that situation, we might assume others in a similar situation would do the same.